 Students who are granted a deferred privilege (examination or condition) will have their Continuation of Study Status assessed once the deferred privilege is complete.
 At that time an assessment of required to withdraw could have an impact on the student's current registration.

 b.
-Academic Misconduct (refer also to the full Academic Misconduct Policy in this chapter)
+Academic Misconduct (refer also to the full Academic Misconduct Policy in this section)

 One of the penalties that may be assessed against a student found guilty of academic misconduct is suspension from the University for a period of between two and six consecutive semesters.
 The effective date of such a suspension is determined by the Vice-Provost.